danielbussone/baseball-rag/README.md

 19. **Career aggregations should use database views:** Currently aggregating season stats in code for `get_career_summary()`.
 Should leverage `fg_career_stats` view for consistency and performance.
 20. **Search filter parameter extraction is fragile:** LLM doesn't always extract filters correctly from natural language queries (e.g., "similar players with power" not triggering power filter).
 May need more explicit prompt guidance or examples.

+### Phase 1.4 (Backend API) - Partial
+21. **Environment variables are essential:** Using dotenv for configuration management instead of hardcoded values.
+Critical for security (keeps credentials out of git) and deployment flexibility (different configs for dev/prod).
+22. **Centralized config pattern is clean:** Single `config/env.ts` module with typed exports makes it easy to manage all configuration in one place and ensures type safety throughout the app.

 ### Phase 2.7 (Percentile Rankings) - Future
-21. **Career percentiles from averages, not mean of percentiles:** Statistically sound, avoids non-linear distortion
+23. **Career percentiles from averages, not mean of percentiles:** Statistically sound, avoids non-linear distortion
-22. **Three scopes serve different purposes:** Season (current), Career (all-time), Peak7 (prime comparison)
+24. **Three scopes serve different purposes:** Season (current), Career (all-time), Peak7 (prime comparison)
-23. **Percentile-first grade calculation is superior:** Industry-standard scouting scale mapping, empirically accurate, works for any distribution, self-validating
+25. **Percentile-first grade calculation is superior:** Industry-standard scouting scale mapping, empirically accurate, works for any distribution, self-validating
-24. **Store both percentiles and grades:** Percentiles for exact visualization, grades for scouting-style filtering and descriptions
+26. **Store both percentiles and grades:** Percentiles for exact visualization, grades for scouting-style filtering and descriptions
-25. **SD vs Percentile debate:** Test both approaches empirically - SD (μ±σ) is theoretically pure but assumes normality, percentile approach is distribution-agnostic but deviates from scouting origins.
+27. **SD vs Percentile debate:** Test both approaches empirically - SD (μ±σ) is theoretically pure but assumes normality, percentile approach is distribution-agnostic but deviates from scouting origins.
 Baseball stats are often skewed, so validate which works better in practice.

 ### Phase 2 (Enhanced Retrieval) - Future
-26. **Two-stage retrieval is industry standard:** Separate retrieval (recall-focused) from ranking (precision-focused) for best results
+28. **Two-stage retrieval is industry standard:** Separate retrieval (recall-focused) from ranking (precision-focused) for best results
-27. **FTS + Vector + Reranking complement each other:** FTS for short/exact queries, vector for semantic similarity, cross-encoder for final precision
+29. **FTS + Vector + Reranking complement each other:** FTS for short/exact queries, vector for semantic similarity, cross-encoder for final precision
-28. **Keyword extraction matters:** Baseball-specific phrase detection (positions, qualities) significantly improves FTS accuracy
+30. **Keyword extraction matters:** Baseball-specific phrase detection (positions, qualities) significantly improves FTS accuracy
-29. **Query routing reduces latency:** Short queries to FTS (<50ms), long queries to vector (~100ms), reranking only top candidates (~500ms)
+31. **Query routing reduces latency:** Short queries to FTS (<50ms), long queries to vector (~100ms), reranking only top candidates (~500ms)

 ---